hokageCV/express-scheduler-api/README.md

 After that I created the docker file and created an image of the project.

 At last, I deployed the project on Railway.
-It can be accessed at `https://express-scheduler-api-production.up.railway.app `.